A Sacred Surrender

 Ideas for drawings often come from reflection on Scripture or life experience with God.

-Usually I have a rough idea... and the image tends to slowly emerge as I begin to put pencil to paper.
-I rarely have a complete or concrete picture in my mind.
+Usually I have a rough idea... and the image slowly emerges as I begin to put pencil to paper.
+I rarely have a concrete or complete picture in my mind.
 It is fuzzy and more conceptual than visual in my mind.
-But then I interact with God, praying the idea, and the creative process begins to feel like a conversation with God.
+But then I interact with God, praying the idea, and the creative process begins to feel like a conversation.

-I did not intend for this figure to NOT actually be "in" God's hands.
+I did not intend for this figure to NOT actually be "in" the hands of God.
 And yet, we often struggle to understand that God does not intend for us to work for him but to be with him.
 Partnership and dependence is the invitation.
 Sometimes it is a real struggle to rest in our relationship with God, maybe for our men especially.

 There is a tangible receptivity to God's presence in the figure's hand reaching out.
-Somehow it feels significant that he is holding on to the pinky finger, the smallest and weakest of the divine hand, yet there is security there.
-That stirs such hope in me.
+Somehow it feels significant that he is holding on to the smallest finger of the divine hand, yet there is security nonetheless.
+That stirs hope in me.